Active Inference and Epistemic Value in Graphical Models: Problem Statement

 \subsection{Expected Free Energy}

 The Expected Free Energy (EFE) is an FE objective for planning that is explicitly constructed to elicit information-seeking behavior \cite{friston_active_2015}.
-Because future observations are (by definition) unknown, the EFE is defined in terms of an expectation of the VFE \eqref{eq:VFE}, as
+Because future observations are (by definition) unknown, the EFE is defined in terms of an expectation that includes observation variables, as

 Construction of the (Markovian) model for the EFE starts by stringing together a state prior with the generative model engine of \eqref{eq:GM_model_engine} for future times, as

 where the state prior $p(x_{t-1})$ follows from the perceptual process (Sec.~\ref{sec:inference_perception}).
 For notational convenience, we often group the observation and state transition models (including the state prior), according to